 Now, your counters might be too tall or the side of your fridge is too close to the kitchen doors.

 In this case, the fridge organizer above will be better suited for you.
 It has a powerful magnetic base that will readily stick to the front of your refrigerator.

 The organizer measures only 18” (45cm) and gives you 2 tall shelves with an additional paper towel holder.
 It can hold up to 17 lbs (7.7kg) and stick to any metal surface.

-A fridge organizer is a perfect way to add extra kitchen counter space for any renter.
+A fridge organizer is one of the best ways to create extra counter space in any renter’s kitchen.
 It effectively gives you several hanging shelves with no drilling or wall damage.

-You can take everything you have on the counters and place it onto the shelves.
-This includes spices, paper and kitchen towels, condiments, jars, bottles…
+You can take everything you have on the counters and place it on the shelves.
+This includes spices, paper, and kitchen towels, condiments, jars, bottles…

 Seriously, anything can find a new home on your fridge.

-We’ve already established that to create additional counter space utensils need to go.
+We’ve already established that to create additional kitchen counter space utensils need to go.

 If you are reluctant to do any drilling or sticking, you can use these cabinet hooks to store your spatulas and ladles.

 Slide it onto the bottom panel of the cabinet and tighten it with a discreet screw.
-This keeps the hooks in place despite the weight or the utensils and cups.
+This keeps the hooks in place despite the weight of the utensils and cups.